Terms and conditions

 2.1 Getting Started

-2. If you provide details of your Identity Documents via the QDI System, we will check those details against the TMR system of record (for TMR-issued Identity Documents), and the service provided by the Australian Government known as the Document Verification Service (for other government-issued Identity Documents).
+- If you provide details of your Identity Documents via the QDI System, we will check those details against the Queensland Department of Transport and Main Roads (TMR) system of record (for TMR-issued Identity Documents), and the service provided by the Australian Government known as the Document Verification Service (for other government-issued Identity Documents).
 Your QDI will be updated once your Identity Documents are verified.
+The Privacy Collection Notice sets out further information about these processes.

 2.2 What you can use it for

-1. You can use your QDI to 'prove who you are' online, for example in online dealings with government agencies, online retailers or other service providers who rely on your QDI (Relying Parties).
+- You can use your QDI to 'prove who you are' in online dealings with government agencies who rely on your QDI (Relying Parties).

-1. give your specific consent for a Relying Party to access your QDI to verify your identity, or some attributes associated with your identity such as your name, date of birth, email address or a unique identifier that links your identity with the Relying Party; or
+- give your specific consent for a Relying Party to access your QDI to verify your identity, or some attributes associated with your identity such as your name, date of birth, email address or a unique identifier that links your identity with the Relying Party, or

-3. Some Relying Parties may require a higher level of identity proofing for certain transactions, and you can upgrade your QDI at any time by providing the required Identity Documents.
+- Some Relying Parties may require a higher level of identity proofing for certain transactions (e.g. to Identity Proofing Level IP2+).
+You can apply to upgrade your QDI when a higher level is available through the QDI System by providing the required Identity Documents and participating in any required biometric matching.

-1. suspend or make amendments to your QDI where reasonably necessary to correct an error, or to deal with a security risk, or breach or threatened breach of these Terms of Use;
+- suspend, revoke or make amendments to your QDI where reasonably necessary to correct an error, or to deal with a security risk, or breach or threatened breach of these Terms of Use

-2. issue updates or new versions of your QDI;
+- issue updates or new versions of your QDI

-3. modify, or suspend or discontinue your QDI or any part of its functionality;
+- modify, or suspend or discontinue your QDI or any part of its functionality

-4. limit or restrict your access to certain of your QDI's features and services; or
+- limit or restrict your access to certain features and services of your QDI, or

 3. Your personal information